Moesif Servlet Integration Documentation

 4. Go to http://localhost:8080/api/demo or the port that Tomcat is running on.

-In your Moesif Account, you should see event logged and monitored.
+In your Moesif account web portal, you should see event logged and monitored.

-Edit the web.xml file to add your Moesif Application Id that you obtained from your Moesif Account.
+Edit the web.xml file and add your Moesif Application ID.

 <filter>